microsoft/Xbox-GDK-Samples/Samples/System/SimpleFFBWheel/readme_en-us.md

 # Building the sample

-If using an Xbox One devkit, set the active solution platform to Gaming.Xbox.XboxOne.x64.
+- If building for Xbox One, set the active solution platform to `Gaming.Xbox.XboxOne.x64`.

-If using an Xbox Series X|S devkit, set the active solution platform to Gaming.Xbox.Scarlett.x64.
+- If building for Xbox Series X|S, set the active solution platform to `Gaming.Xbox.Scarlett.x64`.

-**Note:** The Desktop build is currently not supported due to an issue with racing wheels on PC.
+- If building for PC, set the active solution platform to Gaming.Desktop.x64.\
-A future verison of this sample will include Desktop support.
+**NOTE: This requires the [GameInput NuGet package](https://www.nuget.org/packages/Microsoft.GameInput) and its included redistributable to be installed.
+Please see [GameInput on PC](https://learn.microsoft.com/gaming/gdk/_content/gc/input/overviews/input-nuget) for more information.**.

 *For more information, see* __Running samples__, *in the GDK documentation.*